unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

 ---
 ---
-{% include jumbotron.html
-  title="Sunshine Building"
-  image="images/Sunshine1.jpg"
-  text="Albuquerque's Second Skyscraper"
-%}

 ![Modern day Sunshine Theatre](images/Sunshine4.jpg "Modern day Sunshine Theatre.")

 Enjoying a *Marble Brewery Pale Ale* while watching a reggae, hip-hop, or rock concert at Sunshine Theater is an experience that most people fail to appreciate for many reasons.
 First, some locals may think that the venue quality of Sunshine Theater is not as good as other venues downtown.
-Second, the aging facade also could be considered as an eye sore to locals.
+Second, the aging facade is considered as an eye sore to by some locals.
 Third, many lack any other historical knowledge about the building besides the use of a concert hall by locals.
 As Albuquerquens, it is our duty to carry the history of our city in to the future as well as to remember all the places that make up and have made up our city skyline.
 So, this essay is an attempt to give a greater understanding to importance of the Sunshine Building to the local community as well as visitors to Albuquerque.

 ### History

 ![Sunshine Building in 19030s](images/SunshineD.jpg "Historic Sunshine Building.")

 The Sunshine building is most famously known to some as "Albuquerque's original cinematic palace [1]."
-However, in order to appreciate the full historic context of the building, it is important to look at the influence that the building of the Sunshine "theatre" had on the history of Albuquerque besides being one of the city's first movie theaters.
-Before the Sunshine building was built it was located on what was known as The White Elephant which was a saloon that closed down, due to prohibition, in 1920 [7].
-The saloon was owned by Joseph Barnett who moved to New Mexico from New York in 1883 and was involved in real estate until he eventually became a local entertainment entrepreneur that, at one point, owned most of the city's theaters.
-Barnett, who hired noted architect Henry C. Trost of Trost & Trost in El Paso to build Sunshine Theatre which would include a 920 seat theater and would become the second sky scraper in downtown Albuquerque [8].
+However, it is important to look at the overall influence that the construction of the Sunshine "theatre" had on the history of Albuquerque alongside being one of the city's first movie theaters.
+Before the Sunshine building was built, it was located on what was known as The White Elephant which was a saloon that closed down in 1920 due to prohibition[7].
+The saloon was owned by Joseph Barnett who moved to New Mexico from New York in 1883 and was involved in real estate until he eventually became a local entertainment entrepreneur whom, at one point, owned most of the city's theaters.
+Barnett then went on to hire noted architect Henry C. Trost of Trost & Trost in El Paso to build Sunshine Theatre which would include a 920 seat theater and become the second sky scraper in downtown Albuquerque [8].

 ![Historic Central Avenue (facing west at first street)](images/SunshineA.jpg "Historic Albuquerque Skyline.")

 The theater was built in "a symmetrical Beaux Arts style not unlike the detailing that its architect Henry Trost had given to the new bank, a block west on Central Avenue" and "incorporated into a two-part vertical block, the theater’s marquee and entry provided a visual base to the building with the five story vertical shaft rising above to the decorative cornice capping the building [8]."
-In addition to the building was the 'Route 66'themed neon Sunshine sign which added to the buildings facade and created the classic 1920's feeling when visiting the theatre.
-Another notable historical fact in the building of the 'Sunshine theatre' is that Trost also pioneered the use of reinforced concrete within southwest construction techniques which he then covered with the yellow brick facade that still currently exists today.
+In addition to the building was a neon Sunshine sign which later added to the facade and created the classic 'Route 66' feeling when visiting the theatre.
+Another notable historical fact in the building of the 'Sunshine theatre' is that Trost also led southwest construction techniques with the use of reinforced concrete as a construction material which was then covered with the yellow brick and is the facade that currently exists today.
 Also, the building included an attendant operated elevator used for patrons viewing the from the balcony of the 'theatre' which is what gave the building historic value, along with the oak lobby boasts and facade, when it was registered for the National Registrar of Historic Places in 1985 [7].
 The theatre opened its doors on May 1, 1924 with the showing of "Scaramouche" featuring actor Ramon Navarro and included a live orchestra to accompany the silent black and white film.

 ![Historic image of Sunshine Theatre ](images/SunshineC.jpg "Historic Sunshine Theatre.")